Filesystem

 method returns an instance of the Amp\File\File

-class, the second argument corresponds to the file opening mode, by default in w
+class.
+The second argument corresponds to the file opening mode, which defaults to w

-, the same modes used by the native PHP function fopen (opens new window), this function should not be used in the Phenix framework.
+.
+The same modes used by the native PHP function fopen (opens new window) are applicable.
+This function should not be used in the Phenix framework.

 use Phenix\Facades\File;